 Farms, like all businesses, can spend a significant amount of money on energy.
-Energy used for lighting, space heating, water heating, and other areas such as milking, cooling and water pumping.
-These can all make up a large proportion of operating costs.
+Energy used for lighting, space heating, water heating, and other areas such as milking, cooling and water pumping, can make up a large proportion of operating costs.

 We recommend these ten areas to focus on:

 Where are the major areas of energy use on your farm?

 Walk around your farm and identify where energy is used.
 Remember to check at different times of day, to account for variation between day and evening/night time use.

 Prepare a checklist and look at lighting, heating systems, ventilation, water heating, and milk cooling and pumps if appropriate.
 Monitor over a period of a week so that you get accurate average figures.

 Switching energy suppliers is one of the quickest ways of reducing your costs.
 Ring around or go online to check the deals available from alternative suppliers.

 Adding or improving your insulation can have a significant impact on the energy costs and comfort.
 This applies to both both homes and farm buildings.

 For example, upgrading loft insulation in the family home from 100mm to 300mm will save €250 a year.
 This is calculated on a typical annual bill of €1,600.
 Check out the grants we offer to insulate your home, and to upgrade home heating solutions.

 Consider getting a new boiler or heat pump if your existing one is old.
 A modern condensing boiler can reduce energy bills by 25% and save €400 a year in a typical farm house.